Walmart’s Sam’s Club launches health care pilot to members

 For example, the family bundle includes access to a preventative lab screening that measures health indicators like diabetes, up to a 30% discount on chiropractic, massage therapy and acupuncture services, and a 10% discount on hearing aids.
 Each bundle also offers prepaid health debit cards to be used within the health services network.

-The telehealth program will introduce patients to a new form of care in which patients to be diagnosed and treated without talking to or seeing the doctor.
+The telehealth program will introduce patients to a new form of care in which people can be diagnosed and treated without talking to or seeing the doctor.
 Patients who click on the 98point6 app first tell their symptoms to a chatbot or automated assistant that uses artificial intelligence.
 The information then gets passed along to a doctor for diagnosis and treatment, often just through secure messaging.

 The more common telehealth method of using video is available if needed, and patients also will be able to speak to their doctors if they want.